crotty-d/calcium-spike-analyzer/README.md

 For analysis of an individual example data file, just run spikes_analysis.py as is.
 Along with numerical output to the terminal, the data is plotted in a native window via matplotlib (ipython console only) and in a browser via Bokeh (html file saved to 'results' directory).
 To analyze your own file, place it in the 'data' directory and modify the filename parameter in the main function of spikes_analysis.py; then run it.
 To analyze all the files in the data directory, run batch_analysis.py, which outputs aggregate statistics for the spikes of each input file.
 These are gathered into a data frame and saved to a csv file in the 'results' directory.

 ## Requirements
-The Numpy, Pandas, Matplotlib and Bokeh packages are required.
-As such, I would recommend using Anaconda or similar scientific/analytical Python distribution.
+The NumPy, Pandas, Matplotlib and Bokeh packages are required.
+I would recommend using Anaconda or similar scientific/analytical Python distribution.